ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 Confirm that `- --ingress-class=nginx` and `- --enable-ssl-passthrough=true`.

 This result indicates that you have successfully enabled SSL passthrough and that the associated ingress class is named `nginx`, which is what the software version of the platform requires in order for it to be able to be installed on a {{site.data.keyword.containerlong_notm}} cluster.
-Verify that all pods are running before you attempt to [install](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-k8#deploy-k8-login) the {{site.data.keyword.blockchainfull_notm}} Platform.
+Verify that all pods are running before you attempt to [install](/docs/hlf-support?topic=hlf-support-deploy-k8#deploy-k8-login) the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 This result indicates that you have successfully enabled SSL passthrough and that the associated ingress class is named `nginx`, which is what the software version of the platform requires in order for it to be able to be installed on a {{site.data.keyword.containerlong_notm}} cluster.
 Verify that all pods are running before you attempt to [install](/docs/hlf-support?topic=hlf-support-deploy-k8#deploy-k8-login) the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.